• Skip to primary navigation

 4 Conclusion

-Egg wash, made from diluted beaten egg, is brushed over baked goods to achieve a crispy, shiny sheen and a gorgeous honey-golden surface.
-It’s the go-to mix for any baked, air fried or deep-fried dish because it’s so effective.
+Egg wash, made from diluted beaten egg, is brushed over puff pastry blueberry tart to achieve a crispy, shiny sheen and a gorgeous honey-golden surface.
+It’s the go-to mix for any baked (lemon lavender scones), air fried (apple hand pies) or deep-fried dish because it’s so effective.

 Luckily, there are a ton of egg wash substitutes you can use for that magical finish.
 I’ve listed all my favorite substitutes down, including how to use them.